QuickBooks Online for Government Contractors: Can You Stay DCAA Compliant Without an ERP?

 Best for: Very small contractors (2–3 people) doing limited cost-type work, as a temporary measure while evaluating other options.

-Option 4: Hybrid — QBO + ERP for Project Accounting
+Option 4: Hybrid — QuickBooks Online + ERP for Project Accounting

-Some contractors keep QBO as the general ledger and use Unanet or a similar tool specifically for project accounting, time, and billing.
+Some contractors keep QuickBooks Online as the general ledger and use Unanet or a similar tool specifically for project accounting, time, and billing.
 The two systems sync via integration.
+For a full breakdown of the trade-offs, see how Unanet compares to QuickBooks-based solutions for your first cost-type contract.

-Pros: Strong project accounting capabilities while preserving QBO as the core accounting system.
+Pros: Strong project accounting capabilities while preserving QuickBooks Online as the core accounting system.

 Cons: Two systems to maintain, integration complexity, still requires Unanet implementation and cost.

-Best for: Contractors who need robust project accounting and billing but want to keep QBO for general accounting.
+Best for: Contractors who need robust project accounting and billing but want to keep QuickBooks Online for general accounting.

 Making the Decision